BRUTUS & BARNABY Whole Pig Ears, 12 Count

 - 12-count pack suits medium and large dogs

-Choosing the best dog treat animal ears comes down to matching your dog's size, chew intensity, and dietary needs with a single-ingredient chew that supports dental health.
-This list covers whole pig ears, half pig ears, cow ears, rabbit ears, and lamb ears from brands that consistently earn strong ratings for ingredient transparency and digestibility.
-Whether you need a long-lasting chew for an aggressive chewer or a gentle, hypoallergenic option for a small or sensitive dog, the picks below reflect the most relevant choices in today's market.
+Choosing the best dog treat animal ears comes down to matching your dog's size, chew style, and dietary needs with a single-ingredient chew that fits your routine.
+This list covers whole pig ears, half pig ears, cow ears, buffalo ears, rabbit ears, and lamb ears from brands that consistently earn strong ratings for ingredient transparency and digestibility.
+Whether you need a long-lasting chew for an aggressive chewer, a safe option for a puppy or senior dog, or a hypoallergenic choice for a sensitive stomach, the picks below reflect the most relevant options in today's market.

 Our ranking blends multiple signals from each listing: keyword relevance to dog treat animal ears, the specificity of features named in the title (single ingredient, slow-roasted, rawhide alternative, dental support), average star rating, total review volume, recent buyer activity, value relative to pack size, and any active subscribe-and-save offers.
 Products with stronger review depth and clearer ingredient positioning score higher, while listings with thin feedback or vague claims are penalized.
 Scores are reported on a 7.0 to 9.9 scale and sorted from highest to lowest.